hsinnan75/MapCaller/README.md

 You may run 'run_test.sh' to test MapCaller with a toy example.

 # Changes
+version 0.9.9.5: Fix a bug on read count

 version 0.9.9.4: Add variant filters

 version 0.9.9.3: Adjust read depth threshold for somatic mutation detection.